Makosak/makosak.github.io/_pages/about.md

 My Background
 -------
 A lot of people ask me how I found my place studying "place."
 I was trained as a geologist at University of Illinois at Urbana-Champaign, where I was lucky enough to learn from the Greats of Field Geology including Stephen Marshak, Kurt Burmeister, Craig Lundstrom, and Stephen Hurst.
 There I caught the love for the detective chase in decoding complex phenomena with scientific thinking, careful data preparation, and rigorous process.

 I learned GIS at the Illinois State Geological Survey, and then interned at the US Geological Survey center in St. Petersburg, Florida.

-After a few years of travel, writing, and career exploration, I exported my database and writing skills to the Feinberg School of Medicine at Northwestern, where I found an incubator-like community of public health scientists and medical researchers.
-I pursued a M.S. in GIS while working, and finally found my way to the Ph.D program at Arizona to work with the Anselin group.
+After a few years of travel, writing, and career exploration, I exported my database and writing skills to the Feinberg School of Medicine at Northwestern, where I learned from an incubator-like community of public health scientists and medical researchers.
+I pursued a M.S. in GIS, and finally found my way to the Ph.D program at Arizona to work with the Anselin group.

 I also enjoy writing lyrical nonfiction and poetry, and received my M.F.A. in writing from Roosevelt in 2011.
 I love my records almost as much as my terminal, as well as my family, Polish poster art, travel whenever possible, and mountain hikes.